Scientific Computing Tools for Python¶

 SciPy refers to several related but distinct entities:

 The community of people who use and develop this stack.

 Several conferences dedicated to scientific computing in Python - SciPy, EuroSciPy and SciPy.in.

 The SciPy library, one component of the SciPy stack, providing many numerical routines.

-The SciPy Stack¶
+The SciPy ecosystem¶

 Python, a general purpose programming language.
 It is interpreted and dynamically typed and is very suited for interactive work and quick prototyping, while being powerful enough to write large applications in.

 NumPy, the fundamental package for numerical computation.
 It defines the numerical array and matrix types and basic operations on them.

 The SciPy library, a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.

-- Matplotlib, a mature and popular plotting package, that provides publication-quality 2D plotting as well as rudimentary 3D plotting
+Matplotlib, a mature and popular plotting package, that provides publication-quality 2D plotting as well as rudimentary 3D plotting

 pandas, providing high-performance, easy to use data structures.

 SymPy, for symbolic mathematics and computer algebra.

-- IPython, a rich interactive interface, letting you quickly process data and test ideas.
-The IPython notebook works in your web browser, allowing you to document your computation in an easily reproducible form.
+The Jupyter notebook provides IPython functionality and more in your web browser, allowing you to document your computation in an easily reproducible form.

 Cython extends Python syntax so that you can conveniently build C extensions, either to speed up critical code, or to integrate with C/C++ libraries.